atilantera/madpipe/README.md

 The text is in obscure Finnish using lots of foreing accented Latin characters.
 Hippi-Tiiceli is a character from my comic from the same time.

+I had just discovered BASIC programming from Petteri Järvinen's book "Mikrotietokoneet" (WSOY, 1986), because (a) we had a computer, and (b) I happened to read books.

 ## Game story (in Finnish)

 ```